-Students are ineligible to participate in the Summer Research Elective between Year 1 and 2 if they have not yet passed EPOM A and B and HID-1 A and B prior to the start date of the Summer Research Elective.
+Students are ineligible to participate in the Summer Extended Curriculum for Research between Year 1 and 2 if they have not yet passed EPOM A and B and HID-1 A and B prior to the start date of the Summer Extended Curriculum for Research.
 This is to ensure ample remediation time prior to the HID-2 start date so that a student's education is not unduly interrupted or extended.